-DEPARTMENTAL ELECTRICAL SAFETY OFFICERS (DESO) Nick Belshaw TBC are responsible for advice on all matters relating to electrical safety to ensure compliance with University Health and Safety Policy.
-They are responsible for approving all electrical designs prior to
+DEPARTMENTAL ELECTRICAL SAFETY OFFICERS (DESO) Nick Belshaw TBC are responsible for advice on all matters relating to e are responsible for advice on all matters relating to electrical safety to ensure compliance with University Health and Safety Policy.

-University Health and Safety Policy.
 They are responsible for approving all electrical designs prior to construction.
 They are also responsible for designating competent persons to carry out electrical work in a safe manner.
 More specific duties of DESO are described in UPS S4/10.